Premaramkarthik/Agricultural-Pest-Classification-Using-convolutional-neural-network-and-LLMs/README.md

 ### Deployment Process:
 - Developed a Flask application with an API endpoint for real-time pest identification.
-- The application was optimized for mobile devices, allowing farmers to access pest identification functionality directly from smartphones or tablets in the field.

 ### Benefits:
 - Revolutionizes pest control practices in agriculture by providing a highly accurate and efficient tool for pest management.